Minnesota Clean Transportation Standard Act – Take Two!

 Since our 2021 review of HF 2083, the value of California LCFS credits has fallen from around $200/MT to recent values of $67/MT.
 This has occurred largely due to rapid growth in the supply of renewable diesel (RD), very low CI RNG, and growth in the EV share of the light-duty vehicle fleet even as the CI benchmark has ratcheted from an 8.75% reduction in 2021 to an 11.25% reduction in 2023.
 As of March 7, 2023, Stillwater estimates the cost of the LCFS to be around 11 cpg of petroleum gasoline and diesel.

-Importantly, The California Air Resources Board (CARB) is currently in the process of developing LCFS amendments expected to significantly accelerate the required CI reductions in future years and extend the CI reduction schedule beyond 2030; a CARB workshop held on February 22, 2023 offered additional insight on the expected direction.
-Stillwater expects that market prices for LCFS credits will firm as more details become known.
+Importantly, The California Air Resources Board (CARB) is currently in the process of amending the LCFS.
+The proposed amendments will significantly accelerate the required CI reductions in future years and extend the CI reduction schedule to a 90% CI reduction requirement in 2045.
+Stillwater expects that market prices for LCFS credits will firm as the approval process advances.

 The CI reduction standards proposed in SF 2584 (25% in 2030, 75% in 2040, and 100% in 2050) are far more stringent than what was proposed in 2021’s HF 2083 (20% in 2035); all else being equal, this means that more CTS credits will be required for every gallon of petroleum gasoline and diesel sold in the state and, thus, creates additional upward pressure on the consumer cost of each gallon of gasoline or diesel purchased.
 The price of those credits will be driven by demand for the same low-carbon fuels as those being used in California and elsewhere where LCFS style programs are in place.
 Factors which may cause the Minnesota CTS to be more costly than the current cost of the California LCFS program include: